 Libertalia returns!
 The persistence of the Pirate Utopia legend places this semi-mythical paradise on the island of St. Marie, close to the birthplace of coffee in the Madagascar / Reunion Island region.
 The Pirate Utopia was frequented by many of the South Seas Pirate groups, and developed into a (somewhat, for pirates) stable community for decades.
 Therefore we assume that savvy pirates, who preferred coffee to rum historically, created blends from the local coffee shrubbery.
 Interestingly, there could have been dozens of indigenous species near them, including quite a few Robusta varieties.

 This led us to theorize what pirates in a Pirate Utopia (dubbed Libertalia) who had the many options present in the birthplace of coffee might choose to create.
 Long Live Libertalia is gently flavored with all natural organic extracts of coconut, rum, pineapple and cardamom spice.
 Hard to describe, easy to fall in love with.
 This is probably our top-selling Pirate Series coffee of all time, and it is a tough one to roast (three different roast temps), so we only offer it seasonally!
-We just produced a new batch and it is worthy of a piece of pirate gold... but it's only $6! ($5 on our special May Sale!)
+We have some ground version remaining from our last roast of the year... you can buy them now, then Libertalia will return in the Spring..

 This stuff is magical!

 First off I cold brew all my coffee.
 It's just the way I like it.
 That being said this stuff smells amazing!
 It was a very steong dark chocolate (which I love!) with just a hint of rum.
 Absolutely wonderful.
 The taste is a lighter chocolate note and the same hint of rum.
 This was a very smooth coffee that I can't wait to drink on a daily basis.
 Well done!

 Posted by Wmsal on Jun 9th 2021